 Every child has a story to tell…

 Why are children fleeing their homes and seeking refuge elsewhere?
 What is it like to flee Afghanistan, be bombed in Syria, threatened with kidnap and murder in El Salvador, or flee forced prostitution in West Africa?
 How do they manage these journeys?
 What happens if you are kidnapped in Libya?
 How do you get in a rubber boat to cross an ocean when you have never seen the sea before?
 Live in a refugee camp in Northern Greece or a shelter in southern Mexico?
 How do you smuggle yourself across the Italian Border?
-How has Covid 19 affected children on the move?
+How did Covid 19 affected children on the move?
 What do these children hope for their future?

 On this website children from the Middle East, South East Asia, West Africa, East Africa, and Central America tell their stories and give you their own answers, in words and pictures.
 They are now living or travelling through Greece, France, Italy, the Balkans and the UK, or moving from Central America to Mexico and the United States.